 Year 4 Autumn 1 Curriculum Information

 Complementing our English unit, History will be bursting with fun!
-Thinking our big question: Why are some people remembered from Greek history and others are not?
-We will be using artifacts from the library and looking at philosophers, warriors, myths, and legends!
+Thinking our big question: How has Ancient Greek culture influenced the Western World?
+We will be using artefacts from the library and looking at philosophers, warriors, myths, and legends!
 I am hoping Ancient Greece won’t be our Achilles heal by the end of this half term!

-We will be focusing on Basketball and Golf this half term in PE – I think a lot of ducking might be involved for me!
+We will be focusing on Basketball and Cricket this half term in PE – I think a lot of ducking might be involved for me!

 In Geography, we will be learning about Spatial sense.
 We will be identifying and locating tropics on a globe, looking at scales and grid references to help us.
-Linking to our BIG question: How has our local area changed over time?
+Linking to our BIG question: Where is our local area and how has it changed over time?
 We will also be using our map reading skills to identify where we live and look at our local area - perhaps you already know some famous facts about Melton Mowbray... cheese and pork pies come to my mind.

-Moving swiftly onto Maths –We will continue developing our timetable knowledge and focusing on place value and how this can aid our ability to more problem solving and reasoning questions.
+Moving swiftly onto Maths –We will continue to develop our timetable knowledge and focusing on place value.
+Looking at how this can aid our ability to overcome problem solving and reasoning questions.